On learning an interpreted language with recurrent models: Abstract

 \section{Abstract}

-In this submission I report work in progress on learning simplified interpreted languages by means of recurrent models.
-The data is constructed to reflect core properties of natural language as modeled in formal syntax and semantics: recursive syntactic structure and compositionality.
-Preliminary results suggest that LSTM networks do generalise to compositional interpretation, albeit only in the most favorable learning setting, with a well-paced curriculum, extensive training data, and left-to-right (but not right-to-left) composition. \keywords{compositionality, recurrent neural networks, LSTM}
+Can recurrent neural nets, inspired by human sequential data processing, learn to understand language?
+We construct simplified datasets reflecting core properties of natural language as modeled in formal syntax and semantics: recursive syntactic structure and compositionality.
+We find LSTM and GRU networks to generalise to compositional interpretation well, but only in the most favorable learning settings, with a well-paced curriculum, extensive training data, and left-to-right (but not right-to-left) composition.